 The leadership of our Housestaff Training program features several individuals at all stages of their careers that collectively represent more than 50 years of housestaff educational experience.
 Our Internal Medicine Residency Training Program is directed by Dr. Geoffrey Connors.
 Geoff received his undergraduate degree from the University of Michigan, went to medical school at Tulane University, and completed his residency and Chief Medical Residency in Internal Medicine at the University of Colorado.
 He trained in Pulmonary and Critical Care Medicine at Johns Hopkins, during which time he was engaged in research in autoimmune lung disease.
 Geoff then spent several years at Yale University where he served as the Associate Director of the Medical ICU, was an Associate Program Director in Internal Medicine, was the Director of Clinical Reasoning for the Medical School and helped create a new resident mentoring program.
 Geoff received the Arthur P. Gold Award for Humanism and Excellent in Teaching as a resident, was named Teacher of the Year by the Yale Internal Medicine Residents in 2013 (and again in 2016) and received the Francis Gilman Blake Award for Education from the Yale School of Medicine in 2015.
 Dr. Connors has continued our strong commitment to train future leaders in medicine and build on the many strengths within our program.

 David A. Schwartz, MD, Chairman of Medicine

-Dr. Schwartz is assisted by eight Associate and Assistant Program Directors including:
+Dr. Connors is assisted by twelve Associate and Assistant Program Directors including: